Blanqui04/PythonTecnica_SOME/README.md

 ## Overview

-PythonTecnica_SOME is a modular Python application for processing technical and business data from CSV and Excel files, generating reports, and supporting database integration.
-It is designed for professional, maintainable, and extensible use in technical and business environments.
+PythonTecnica_SOME is a modular Python application for technical and business data processing, statistical analysis (SPC/capability), and database/reporting workflows.
+It features a modern PyQt5 GUI, advanced charting, and robust session management.

 ---